kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/rm-element.md

 ## Types of Elements in Generate Modeling Process

-Here are the list of elements you can use in the [Generate Modeling Process](/docs/user-stories/risk-modeling/generate-model.md) menu.
+Here are the list of elements you can use in the workflow of [Generate Modeling Process](/docs/user-stories/risk-modeling/generate-model.md) menu.

 ### Get File

-- You can use "Get File" element to upload data into the workflow.
+> **Definition**
-    Example : MEV or ODR Files.
+"Get File" element is used to upload data into the workflow.

 - You can choose to upload directly from your device or from the File Manager.